GB flag iconENCN flag iconZH

 Corrosion

-The corrosion testing of the metallic components is now assessed by a 48-hour exposure time, compared to the previous 24-hour corrosion test.
-The extra exposure to the neutral salt spray can lead to failures of metallic components that are already used on products which only required 24-hour exposure.
-This longer test may require a change of coating on the metallic components in order to meet the new requirements.
+The corrosion testing of the metallic components is assessed by a 48-hour exposure time.
+This exposure to the neutral salt spray can lead to failures of metallic components which must be able to hold up to harsher conditions.

 How can we help?